Ethiopian birr: 2020 denominations

-On 14 September 2020, Ethiopia announced the introduction of new banknotes of 10, 50, 100, and 200 birr, with the latter being issued into circulation to meet the needs of issuing a high denomination note to tackle inflation.
+On 14 September 2020, Ethiopia announced the introduction of new banknotes of 10, 50, 100, and 200 birrs, with the latter being issued as a high denomination note to tackle inflation.
 Older issues of 10, 50, and 100 birr notes were demonetized in December.
-The federal government reported that over 113 billion birr equivalent to 3.6 billion $ remains hidden from the banks.
+The federal government reported that over 113 billion birrs ($3.6 billion) remain hidden from the banks.
 The federal government also believes this money is being used as a catalyst to the current instability in Ethiopia.
-In just a month, Ethiopian banks gained 14 billion birr, around 500 million dollars into their system which is expected to increase as we head towards the end of 2020.
-The measure, announced by Prime Minister Abiy Ahmed, was reported as a preventative measure against hoarding, counterfeit and other corruption affecting the economic session.
-He also noted that the country spent 3.7 billion birr ($101.2 million) to print the new banknotes.
-Companies and individuals can cash only up to 1.5 million birr ($41,000).
+In just a month, Ethiopian banks took in 14 billion birrs (around $500 million) into their system, which is expected to increase towards the end of 2020.
+The measure, announced by Prime Minister Abiy Ahmed, was reported as a preventative measure against hoarding, counterfeiting and other corruption affecting the economy.
+He also noted that the country spent 3.7 billion birrs ($101.2 million) to print the new banknotes.
+Companies and individuals can only cash up to 1.5 million birrs ($41,000).
 The cash withdrawal from banks should also not exceed 100,000 birrs ($2,737).
 The old 5-birr notes, while they will remain legal tender, will be replaced with a coin.